kolemannlutz/DSP-filters-in-C-/README.md

 First order low-pass filter (fo_lpf)

 All the filters are now header files and they are located in the lib/ folder.
 In order to use them just copy the lib/ folder (and rename it if needed) into your project folder.
-There's an example how to build later in the README.